Biswas014/Customer-Support-Analytics-Dashboard/README.md

 5. Sunday vs Thursday — the scheduling contrast

 Thursday is peak, Sunday is the opposite.
-If staffing is uniform across the week, the company is simultaneously overstaffed on Sundays and overwhelmed on Thursdays.
 That's a scheduling fix, not a hiring problem.

 ## Screenshots / Demos